 Building the Blackpool Tramway Extension – Talbot Gateway Phase 2

-Start at the very beginning of a long project which is nearing completion.
-See how long it takes to deliver something on this scale, and the steps that went into it.
-It’s been fascinating to watch the transformation of a run-down block into a brand new, modern facility.
+See how long it takes to deliver something on this scale, and the steps that went into this long project which is nearing completion.
+It’s been fascinating to watch the transformation of a run-down and neglected block of buildings into a brand new, modern facility.

 First Job: Laying the New Tram Lines